What to Wear for Studio Family Photos: 2025 Guide

 What to Wear Tips for Mom:

-Clothes that flow and move well.
-Dresses are what I usually suggest mom’s wear for their family photos.
-Not only are dresses and skirts flattering, but they are also comfortable.
-Dresses can be dressed up or dressed down depending on what you want the feel of your portraits to be like.
-However, dresses aren’t necessarily mandatory, jeans and a ruffly top are also great, or a sassy jumpsuit.
-I just want to make sure you feel confident and beautiful in what you are wearing, and like you!!
+Dresses are great for family photos.
+Not only are they flattering, but they’re also comfortable.
+Dresses can be dressed up or down depending on the vibe you want for your portraits.
+However, dresses aren’t mandatory—jeans with a ruffly top or a sassy jumpsuit work great too.
+I just want to make sure you feel confident and beautiful in what you’re wearing—and like you!

 Clothing Tips for Dad: